 - Information about connected devices

-- Extra information on APs and clients
+- Extra information about access points and clients

 - Technical support